What types of roles does Helbling recruit for?

 Having a resume prepared is helpful and expedites the search process.
-Along with standard employment and educational history, we encourage you to prepare a resume that includes quantifiable, specific accomplishments that illustrate your success as well as your potential.
+Along with standard employment and educational history, we encourage you to prepare a resume that includes quantifiable, specific accomplishments that illustrate your success and potential.
 By doing so, we can understand the depth of your experience and obtain a thorough understanding of your talents and abilities.
-By including your career motivations, we can understand your objectives in seeking a new opportunity.
+Including your career motivations can help us understand your objectives in seeking a new opportunity.

 Will my resume be shared with outside organizations without my knowledge?

 No, we do not share a candidate’s information with any other party until we have received permission from the candidate to do so.